RoboJackets/robocup-software/rj_gameplay/README.md

 Frequently changing code of gameplay.
 Subclasses the interfaces and abstract classes in stp/.
 (Read the docstrings for the relevant superclasses if ever you are confused.)

+NOTE: for now, both the old and new infrastructure are existing simultaneously while we transfer over.
+To figure out if a file is old or new, look at the superclass in the class definition.
+Old classes subclass an interface (e.g. IPlay, ITactic, ISkill) and new classes subclass an abstract class (e.g. Play, Tactic, Role, Skill).

 **Tests - `tests/stp`**

 Unit tests for stp/.